-Moderna says that it will apply for ’emergency use authorization’ from the FDA “in the coming weeks”, which will be informed by the full trial data due to be released when the trial passes its completion milestone.
+Moderna requested ’emergency use authorization’ from the US FDA on 30 November, and is also applying for marketing authorization in Europe.
 The company says it will have 20 million doses of mRNA-1273 ready to ship by the end of 2020, and that it remains on track to manufacture 500 million to 1 billion doses globally in 2021.

 Another mRNA player is CureVac, which posted promising Phase I results in early November.
 Although it is some way behind both Moderna and Pfizer, it claims to have produced a better immune response and will be well-positioned to deliver large numbers of lower-dose vaccines in the second quarter of 2021.

 AstraZeneca’s prospective COVID-19 vaccine uses a weakened form of a common cold virus (called an adenovirus) that usually infects chimpanzees.
 It is genetically altered to carry some of the code for key proteins in the SARS-CoV-2 virus, thereby eliciting a protective immune response in humans.

 This vaccine is now in Phase 3 trials in the United Kingdom, Brazil, South Africa and the United States.
 Preliminary data released on 23 November suggested that – for one dose regime at least – 90% efficacy could be found, while averaged over two dose regimes the efficacy rate was 70%.